jfcloutier/karma_system/ontology.md

 # Ontology

-The working ontology of the Karma project.
-It is processual/relational in kind and deflationary in intent.
-It allows for basal (minimalist) agency and consciousness in both living and artificial systems.
+The working ontology of the Karma project is processual/relational in kind and deflationary in intent.
+It allows for basal (minimalist) agency in both living and artificial systems.

-I am of the opinion that some degree of consciousness, conceived of as second-order sentience, is required for any living being, however elementary, to survive.
-It remains to be seen (but would not be all that surprising) if this is also the case for mortal, artificial agents.
+I take it as self-evident that a mortal agent must be sentient to adapt and survive.
+I am of the opinion that some degree of consciousness, defined here simply as experiencing sentience, is additionally required for a living being to survive.
+It remains to be seen -but would not be all that surprising- if this were also true of mortal, *artificial* agents.

 ## Being

-> A metastable system of processes achieving [constraint closure](https://montevil.org/publications/articles/2015-mm-organisation-closure-constraints/).
-A *living* being is additionally self-producing.
+> A metastable system of processes achieving [constraint closure](https://montevil.org/publications/articles/2015-mm-organisation-closure-constraints/)

+A *living* being is additionally self-producing

 ## Umwelt (the being's)

-> All that is not the **being** and can change the being or be changed by it (the being's meaningful outer-world)
+> All that is not the **being** and can change the being or be changed by it

+The being's meaningful outer-world

 ## Innenwelt

-> Changes to the **being** that are available to its **sentience** (the being's meaningful inner-world)
+> Changes to the **being** that are available to its **sentience**

+The being's meaningful inner-world

 ## Sentience